urbanairship/python-library/README.rst

 Functionality
 =============

-Version 0.1 is the initial release.
+Version 0.1.0 is the initial release.
 This release focuses on support for [LIST APIs here when we are ready to release].

 Usage
 =====
+[Note: update urls when the docs go live]

 See the `full documentation
 <http://docs.urbanairship.com/reference/libraries/python>`_, as well as the